onestardao/WFGY/Avatar/docs/README.md

 This distinction matters too.

-The **docs** layer helps you do things.
+The **Docs** layer helps you do things.

-The **eval** layer helps you judge whether the current branch held up under pressure.
+The **Eval** layer helps you judge whether the current branch held up under pressure.

 For example:

-1. docs explain how to recover
+1. Docs explain how to recover
-2. eval checks whether recovery actually deserves credit
+2. Eval checks whether recovery actually deserves credit

-1. docs explain how to tune
+1. Docs explain how to tune
-2. eval checks whether tuning made the branch stronger or only prettier
+2. Eval checks whether tuning made the branch stronger or only prettier

-1. docs explain how to start
+1. Docs explain how to start
-2. eval checks whether startup clarity survives real branch use
+2. Eval checks whether startup clarity survives real branch use

 So:

-1. docs are operational
+1. Docs are operational
-2. eval is inspectable pressure
+2. Eval is inspectable pressure

 That separation keeps the branch honest.